-In his novel Dark Moon, Hase ventured into new territory, having come to possess a sense of crisis.
-The book is based faraway from Japan in Vancouver, a city that boasts the biggest Chinatown in North America.
+In the novel Dāku mūn (Dark Moon), Hase was driven by a sense of crisis to venture into new territory.
+The book is based far away from Japan in Vancouver, a city that boasts the biggest Chinatown in North America.
 In the story, there are no decent characters.
 With the spotlight instead on a dishonest cop, an elite cop, and an ex-cop mobster, the novel spins out of control as it unleashes a toxic allure.

-Dalong Ng put a cigarette in his mouth.
+“Dalong Ng put a cigarette in his mouth.
 He leaned against the steering wheel.
 He then looked out the window.
 Chinatown.
-Most of the buildings have been decorated.
-Red paper has been put up on all the storefronts.
-Bundles of firecrackers hang from the eaves.
+Most of the buildings had been decorated.
+Red paper was put up on all the storefronts.
+Bundles of firecrackers hung from the eaves.”

-Seishu Haseis, no doubt, a star of Japanese noir.
+Seishū Hase is, no doubt, a star of Japanese noir.

-* Fuyajo (Kadokawa Shoten, 1996, 299 pages, Yoshikawa Eiji Prize for New Writers)
+* Fuyajō (Kadokawa, 1996, 299 pages, Yoshikawa Eiji Prize for New Writers)

-* Hyoryugai (Tokuma Shoten, 1998, 454 pages)
+* Hyōryūgai (Tokuma Shoten, 1998, 454 pages)

 * Dāku mūn (Shueisha, 2001, 570 double-column pages)